Makertech3D/AXIS/Linear Rail Upgrade/README.md

-The Linear Rail Upgrade is avaialble for purchase here: https://www.makertech3d.com/products/axis-linear-rail-upgrade?variant=30702280278147
+The Linear Rail Upgrade is unfortunately no longer available for sale.
+However you can self source the components for one with the BOM and STL. files (for the 3D printed parts) in this repo.